Truro City F.C.

+They were founding members of the South Western League in 1951 and won the title five times in their history.
+Apart from a three-season spell in the 1970s, when they played in the Cornwall Combination after losing their ground as part of a by-pass development, they remained in the South Western League until 2006, when they joined the Western Football League, achieving promotion from Division One to the Premier Division in their first season.
 The club had previously played in what was known as the Conference South in 2011, following five promotions in six seasons.
 They were relegated at the end of the 2012–13 season after going into administration, but returned to that level, now known as the National League South, in 2015, before being relegated back to the Southern League in 2019.

-They were founding members of the South Western League in 1951 and won the title five times in their history.
-Apart from a three-season spell in the 1970s, when they played in the Cornwall Combination after losing their ground as part of a by-pass development, they remained in the South Western League until 2006, when they joined the Western Football League, achieving promotion from Division One to the Premier Division in their first season.
+They are the highest ranked club from Cornwall, and as such Truro City are the first ever Cornish team to achieve the feat of reaching the fifth tier.

 Truro were FA Cup regulars throughout the 1950s, but subsequently they were sporadic entrants until a permanent return to the competition in the 2006–07 season, their first appearance in 13 years, then in 2017 they reached the first round for the first time in their history losing away to Charlton Athletic.
 They won the FA Vase in 2006–07.

 History

+Early years

 In 1889 Truro City became one of the founding members of the Cornwall County Football Association (CCFA).
 Later in 1889, they played their first game at Truro School against Penzance, winning 7–1.
 They then switched to Tolgarrick for their future games.
-Six years later in 1895, they won their first, the Cornwall Senior Cup, beating Launceston 5–0.
+Six years later in 1895, they won their first silverware, the Cornwall Senior Cup, beating Launceston 5–0.

 In the 1930s Truro left Cornish football for a time, joining the Plymouth and District League, which they went on to win in 1936–37.
-However, as a result of this switch, they were barred from competing the Cornwall Senior Cup, although they were re-admitted again in 1938.
+However, as a result of this switch, they were barred from competing the Cornwall Senior Cup, although were later re-admitted in 1938.

-They were founding members of the South Western League in 1951, but stumbled in the initial years, requiring re-election in both of their first two seasons to remain in the league.
-However, they won the championship five times since, and were only out of the division for three seasons when they lost their ground due to road widening.
+Truro were founding members of the South Western League in 1951, but stumbled in the initial years, requiring re-election in both of their first two seasons to remain in the league and were also forced to drop down to the Cornwall Combination league between 1975 and 1978 after losing their home ground due to road widening.
+After returning to the South Western League in 1978, the club required a further two re-elections in 1982 and 1983 to remain in the league.
+However they did enjoy some success during their time in the South Western League, going on to win five championships, including a notable successful period throughout the 1990s, winning titles in 1992–93, 1995–96 and most recently in 1997–98.